smarkwal/vtestmail/README.md

 ## Requirements

 * Java 11 or greater.
-Tested with Java 11 - Java 18 in July 2022.
+Tested with Java 11, Java 17, and Java 21 in February 2024.

 ## Installation